Pest control hub

 Why is it a problem?

 Salvinia quickly forms extensive mats, completely smothering waterways.
 It can double in area within 10 days.
 The mats exclude native plants, block dams and waterways, impede drainage, disrupt recreational activities and reduce water quality by lowering oxygen levels.
-The mats also create a drowning risk for people and animals.
+The Salvinia mats also create a drowning risk for people and animals.
 The only conditions which are not suitable for the species are in cooler seasons, extreme shade or frosty mornings in winter, where the species can suffer from 'winter die-back'.

 In New Zealand, salvinia does not produce spores.
 It spreads vegetatively from plants and plant fragments.